 Technology is quickly transforming our healthcare landscape.
-The 21st century has gifted the medical industry some amazing inventions, and dentists are especially proactive about adopting new technology in their practices.
+The 21st century has gifted the medical industry with some amazing inventions, and dentists are especially proactive about adopting new technology in their practices.
 One of the most significant findings in the dental industry is the use of ozone in dentistry.

 A big problem for dentists is keeping water that flows from dental unit waterlines safe from biofilm that contaminates water flowing through these units.
 Dental unit waterlines are plastic tubing that carries water to a dentist’s high-speed handpiece, air/water syringe, and ultrasonic scaler.
 Patients ingest water from these tubes and dental staff are exposed to aerosols on a daily basis.